Discovering Thailand's Rich Cultural Heritage

 Sukhothai Historical Park

 Another UNESCO World Heritage Site, Sukhothai Historical Park, is home to the well-preserved remains of the first capital of Siam.
-The park's top attractions include the striking Wat Mahathat, with its giant seated Buddha statue, and Wat Si Chum, known for its massive, hidden Buddha image.
+The park's top attractions include the striking Wat Mahathat, with its large seated Buddha statue, and Wat Si Chum, known for its massive, hidden Buddha image.

 Phanom Rung Historical Park